astropy/astropy-APEs/APE25.rst

 1. **Do not enable static type checking of Astropy.** Type hint annotations have begun to be added to Astropy.
-At present, there is no way to check the validity or accuracy of type hint annotations.
+At present, there is no way to check the validity or accuracy of type annotations.
 2. **Take a more aggressive approach to static type checking.** Most recommendations
 3. **Delay adding a static type checker to Astropy's continuous